DeMemeTree/StamPunkFeed/README.md

 # StamPunks Snapshot Tool

 ## Description
 This script is designed to validate StamPunks and create a list of valid assets and mintable punks.
 It processes a JSON feed of StamPunks, downloads the associated images, and checks them against a local directory of known StamPunks images.
-The script also verifies the assets on the XChain blockchain.
+The script also verifies the assets on XChain api.

 ## Dependencies
 - Node.js